JuliaPhysics/Measurements.jl/docs/usage.rst

 ``AbstractFloat``.
 Thus, ``measurement(42, 33//12)`` and ``pi ± 0.1`` are
 valid.

+In addition to making the code prettier, the fact that the ``±`` sign can be used as infix operator to define new independent ``Measurement`` s makes the printed representation of these objects valid Julia syntax, so you can quickly copy the output of an operation in the Julia REPL to perform other calculations.
+Note however that the copied number will not be the *same* object as the original one, because it will be a *new independent* measurement.

 ``measurement(value)`` creates a ``Measurement`` object with zero uncertainty, like mathematical constants.
 See below for further examples.